Sections in this article

 No camera API.

 The biggest one is offline functionality, I’m on the fence about whether this will get built it’s a lot of work and I’m not sure very many people really want offline support.
-If you want this drop by the forum and make the request.
+If you want this contact me (email@example.com) and make the request.
 There are no push notifications for WingTask and this is another PWA function that I’m not very keen to build for the simple fact that I don’t like push notifications in general.

 What changes are in store for WingTask?